 Visit Bobo’s Farm for a day trip.
 Bobo will show you the farm and the water slides in the rainforest and provide delicious lunch.

 Taxis are available to hire for tours around the Island.
 You can actually go to any taxi driver who has a suitable vehicle and ask him for a tour around the island

 North about 1 km past Wagadaci village is a long stretch of fringing reef easy to access from shore.
 Another good place is just off the beach at the Ovalau Holiday Resort.

-You may use your fishing gear anywhere of the shore.
+You may use your fishing gear anywhere on the shore.
 Ask the locals for good spots.
-You may also ask local fisherman if you can join them on a fishing trip.
+You may also ask local fishermen if you can join them on a fishing trip.
 Bobo from Bobos Farm or Seru from Silana may take you trolling.
 A good fisherman is Jason.

 A beautiful coral island about a 45-minute boat ride from Levuka.

-Another beautiful coral island south of Levuka, run by the Methodist Church, Backpacker’s accommodation.
+Another beautiful coral island south of Levuka, run by the Methodist Church.

 on Yanuca Lailai, south of Ovalau Island.
-It’s 72 acres, volcanic rock, limestone island with an amazing nature. – Backpacker’s accommodation.
+It’s 72 acres volcanic rock, limestone island with amazing nature. – Backpacker’s accommodation.